Hawk Pride / Anti-Bullying Campaign

 Take PRIDE in Your School

 We created the Hawk PRIDE program for New Heights Middle School.
-In sticking with our motto of "3 to get Ready," we want students to take PRIDE in 3 areas of their lives: PRIDE in themselves; PRIDE in their families; PRIDE in their school.
+We want students to take PRIDE in 3 areas of their lives: PRIDE in themselves; PRIDE in their families; PRIDE in their school.

 At the end of each quarter, we will have a Hawk PRIDE celebration.
 To earn the right to to to this celebration, students must consistently demonstrate Hawk PRIDE.
-We have developed a program based in which every student starts out with 23 points each semester.
-If students do not demonstrate Hawk PRIDE, then they can lose points.
-Any faculty or staff member can take points away for a student not demonstrating Hawk PRIDE.
-The four areas that we focus on are:
+We have developed a program based in which every student earns points or loses points each semester, based on grades and behavior.
+If students do not demonstrate Hawk PRIDE, they can lose points.
+Any faculty or staff member can take points away from a student not demonstrating Hawk PRIDE.
+The areas that we focus on are:

 - Behavior: Students who demonstrate negative behavior which interrupts the educational environment.

-- Academic Performance: Students who do not consistently demonstrate excellence as a student.
+- Academic Performance: Students who consistently demonstrate excellence as a student.

 - Personal Management: Students who interrupt instructional time to leave the classroom.